-Minimally invasive spinal fusion — a closer look
+Minimally invasive approaches to spinal fusion

-Closer look at minimally invasive spinal fusion at Laser Spine Institute
+Minimally invasive stabilization at Laser Spine Institute